ThiagoThalisson/GoPlusReact/README.md

 ### 📑️ `Practiced Topics`

-- Docker usage with Postgres and Pgadmin.
+- Docker usage with POSTGRES and PGADMIN.
-- Tern usage to create GO migrations with Postgres.
+- Tern usage to create SQL migrations for POSTGRES.

 ### 📦 `Project Requirements`